okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-configure-device-signin-standards/main/index.md

 * An Okta pricing plan that [enables Device Assurance in your organization](#confirm-your-org-supports-device-assurance).

-* An Okta user account with the super administrator role.
+* An Okta user account with the super admin role.

-* A list of your organization's requirements for user devices.
+* A list of your org's requirements for user devices.

 ## Overview

-Using a device's attributes to control access to your organization requires configuring two sets of policies.
+Using a device's attributes to control access to your org requires configuring two sets of policies.
 Device assurance policies configure device requirements, such as a minimum OS version.
 Authentication policies include rules that use the assurance policies to authorize a connection.

 You can manage both types of policies with Terraform.

-The benefits of device assurance policies include:
+These are the benefits of device assurance policies:

 * Improve security by checking that devices meet minimum requirements, such as the latest OS updates.